PL4Practice/BE7022/Week_01.md

 | multi-dimensional | Array | List |

 #### Vector
+A vector is an ordered/indexede sequence of values that can be of a single type:
-> logical; integer; double(numeric); character; complex; raw
+> logical; integer; double(numeric); character; complex; raw Individual elements of a vector are accessed using an **index**.

 ```
 > a <- c(1,5,2,43,4,78,9,10,9,9)